 Dr Stuart Kostalas graduated with first class honours in Medicine, was awarded a Masters in Medicine (Clinical Epidemiology) and is a fellow of the Royal Australasian College of Physicians.
-He undertook his physicians training in gastroenterology and hepatology across a variety of hospitals in Sydney, NSW.
-Stuart is currently undertaking a Masters in Science studying Evidence-Based Health Care at Oxford University.
+Stuart is currently completing further postgraduate study (MSc in Evidence-Based Health Care) in the Centre for Evidence-Based Medicine at the University of Oxford.

-Importantly Dr Kostalas has continued to train at leading centres all over the world (Japan, France, USA, Vienna, and Amsterdam).
+Dr Kostalas undertook his physicians training in gastroenterology and hepatology across a variety of hospitals in Sydney, NSW.
+Importantly, he has continued to train at leading centres all over the world (Japan, France, USA, Austria, and the Netherlands).
 He regularly travels overseas to train with international experts, to refine his endoscopic and clinical knowledge, making sure his skills and knowledge are both current and relevant.

 Dr Kostalas is actively involved in clincal research and teaching.
 During his career he has won numerous teaching awards including the “Dean’s award for excellence in teaching” twice.
 Dr Kostalas was nominated for the "Brian Yeo Best Teacher Award" at the University of New South Wales in 2012.
 In the same year he won the Wiley Blackwell Publishing Award for "Clinical Excellence in Adult Medicine" from the Royal Australasian College of Physicans.

-He also regularly attends international and national education events.
-Dr Kostalas is a (Conjoint) Lecturer University of New South Wales, and a regional examiner for the Royal Australiasian College of Physicians specialist exams.
+Dr Kostalas pursues current evidenced based practice in Gastroenterology and Hepatology.
+As part of his commitment to ongoing learning and the pursuit of best practice he is a member of many international GI societies.
+Dr Kostalas is a (Conjoint) Senior Lecturer at the University of New South Wales, and a regional examiner for the Royal Australasian College of Physicians.
 He is the Gastroenterology representative on the Medical Advisory Committee at Port Macquarie Private Hospital, served as a working group member on the NSW scope of clinical practice in Gastroenterology and Hepatology and is the primary supervisor of Gastroenterology Advanced Trainees at Port Macquarie.

 Dr Kostalas enjoys spending time with his wife, three young children (and multiple pets), participating in sporting events and mountain bike riding.
 He looks forward to delivering the best medical care to you and your family.